SeaQL/seaql.github.io/Blog/blog/2025-02-22-introducing-sea-orm-pro.md

 This is where SeaORM Pro shine.
 Afterall, SQL is relational!
 You can construct table views with data joining from multiple related tables.
 The underlying GraphQL query can be deeply nested.

 Data from parent-child relations (e.g. SalesOrder -> SalesOrderItem) are represented as collapsible nested tables.
 You can configure the settings via TOML.
+Read [Composite Config](https://www.sea-ql.org/sea-orm-pro/docs/composite-table-config/overview/).

 <img src="https://www.sea-ql.org/sea-orm-pro/img/composite-table-config-child-table.png#light" />
 <img src="https://www.sea-ql.org/sea-orm-pro/img/composite-table-config-child-table-dark.png#dark" />